-As at May 1, 2004, the Company's Dairy Products sector (USA) had 1,889 employees.
-Approximately 40 % of the workforce is unionized.
+As at May 1, 2005, the Company's Dairy Products sector (USA) had 2,069 employees.
+Approximately 36% of the workforce is unionized.

-The Company does not currently foresee any labour unrest in connection with the renewal of collective agreements expiring in fiscal 2005.
-All agreements that expired in fiscal 2004 were either renewed upon satisfactory terms or continue to govern during ongoing negotiations, which are expected to result in satisfactory renewals.
+The Company does not currently foresee any labour unrest in connection with the renewal of collective agreements expiring in fiscal 2006.
+All agreements that expired in fiscal 2005 were renewed upon satisfactory terms.
 The Company has good employee relations in the United States.
 The loyalty and dedication of its employees are key elements in the Company's performance.
 In Management's opinion, this is the direct result of the family culture that has permeated the entire Company.